altaficial/altaficial/content/footprints/Taylor Swift's 'Down Bad' Prophecy to AI Dread and safety Challenge We Can't Ignore.md

 These folks are doing the heavy lifting on AI safety research and advocacy

 -  **[Center for AI Safety (CAIS)]([https://www.safe.ai/](https://www.safe.ai/)):** This nonprofit is all about reducing the risks of AI on society.
 Think of them as the AI safety superheroes.
--  [**Future of Life Institute (FLI)](https://futureoflife.org/):** They're working to make sure AI benefits humanity as a whole, not just the rich, powerful and tech bros.
+-  **[Future of Life Institute (FLI)](https://futureoflife.org/):** They're working to make sure AI benefits humanity as a whole, not just the rich, powerful and tech bros.
 -  **[The Machine Intelligence Research Institute (MIRI)](https://intelligence.org/):** These guys are deep in the weeds of long-term AI safety research.
 They're thinking about the stuff that'll keep us safe decades from now.

 **Websites and Articles:**
 - **[AI Safety Fundamentals](https://aisafetyfundamentals.com/):** This course by BlueDot Impact is like AI Safety 101.
 It'll give you a good foundation in the basics.
 - **[80,000 Hours AI Safety Career Guide](https://80000hours.org/problem-profiles/positively-shaping-artificial-intelligence/):** Thinking about a career in AI safety?
 This guide has everything you need to know.
-- **[Wait But Why on AI](- [https://waitbutwhy.com/2015/01/artificial-intelligence-revolution-1.html](https://waitbutwhy.com/2015/01/artificial-intelligence-revolution-1.html)):** These articles are a super fun and informative way to dive into the world of AI.
+- **[Wait But Why on AI](https://waitbutwhy.com/2015/01/artificial-intelligence-revolution-1.html):** These articles are a super fun and informative way to dive into the world of AI.
 Think of it like a BuzzFeed listicle, but for brainy folks.
-- [**LessWrong](https://www.lesswrong.com/):** This community blog is where all the AI safety nerds hang out.
+- **[LessWrong](https://www.lesswrong.com/):** This community blog is where all the AI safety nerds hang out.
 It's full of thought-provoking articles and discussions.

 **Books:**
 - **Human Compatible** by Stuart Russell: This book explores how we can build AI that's actually aligned with human values.
 It's like a relationship guide for humans and AI.